-Coronavirus Answers and Frequently Asked Questions for Passengers at Dulles airport - Washington D.C.
+Answers to the Frequently Asked Questions about Dulles airport - Washington D.C.
 (IAD)

 If you are a non-U.S. citizen who is a nonimmigrant (not a U.S. citizen, U.S. national, lawful permanent resident, or traveling to the United States on an immigrant visa), you will need to show proof of being fully vaccinated against COVID-19 before you travel by air to the United States from a foreign country.

 As of 12:01AM ET on June 12, 2022, CDC not longer requires air passengers traveling from a foreign country to the United States to show a negative COVID-19 viral test or documentation of recovery from COVID-19 before they board their flight.